How to Apply

 - Trees (fitting certain criteria) such as danger to home, health, and property

-III.Review Process – STANDARD APPLICATION REVIEW PROCESS
+III.Review Process – STANDARD APPLICATION

 A. Prior to the RAC’s consideration of an application, RAC members will, in most cases, view the site and may talk to the applicant.
 Residents are urged to cooperate in this process.